mastrio/IGB200FireGame/README.md

 ### Built With

 The Project was developed with Unity 6 (6000.0.040f1LTS) and a Github repositery version control.
-Google Docs was used for the Game Design Doccumentation and GoogleSheets for Project Managment
+Google Docs was used for the Game Design Doccumentation and GoogleSheets for Project/Sprint Managment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>